Darius Henderson: Reading

 Henderson started his career at Reading, making his debut as a substitute in March 2000, in a 3–0 loss to Burnley.
 After a further two substitute appearances he made his first start, in a 2–1 victory over Wycombe Wanderers in April, although he was substituted at half-time.
 He made a further two appearances that season.

 Despite his spell in the team towards the end of that season, he was limited to six appearances in the 2000–01 campaign.
-However, he became a regular in the Reading side in Division Two.
+However, he became a regular in the Reading team in Division Two.
 His first League goals came in a 4–0 win over Luton Town, in which he scored twice.
 He made a further 24 appearances for Reading in the 2002–03 season, mostly in the latter part of the campaign, scoring four goals, but was loaned out to Brighton & Hove Albion for the start of the 2003–04 season for whom he scored two goals in ten games in a two-month spell.
 He made what was to be his final appearance for Reading in November 2003, before being sold to Gillingham for a nominal fee in January 2004.
 He had scored 11 goals in 71 games for Reading.

 Gillingham

 Unfortunately for Henderson, he was injured just a month after joining Gillingham, and did not play for the remainder of the 2003–04 season.
-Early in the 2004–05 season, he was loaned to League One side Swindon Town, for whom he scored an impressive five goals in six appearances.
+Early in the 2004–05 season, he was loaned to League One team Swindon Town, for whom he scored an impressive five goals in six appearances.
 Returning to Priestfield, Gillingham were already struggling in the lower reaches of the Championship.
-Henderson became a regular in the side's struggle for survival, scoring 11 goals.
+Henderson became a regular in the team's struggle for survival, scoring 11 goals.